GlobalSign Blog

 Abuse of User Account Privileges

-Most attacks are actually carried out by insiders.
+Most attacks are carried out by insiders.
 Whether it’s about honest mistakes, intentional leaks, misuse of account privileges, or identity theft, the people inside your business represent the biggest security problems you’ll ever face.
 Because these threats come from trusted systems and users, they’re among the hardest to identify and stop.
 However, there are ways to minimize your risk in case of an insider attack.
 For example, if your company uses a policy of least privilege (POLP) when it comes to user access, you can limit the damage that a misused user account can do.
 In a POLP, every user’s access to the various systems and databases on your network is restricted to just those things that they need to do their jobs.
+This is what we do with our customers here at GlobalSign.

 Unpatched Security Vulnerabilities